 Nick Herle is the founder and former CEO of Heli Aviation, and current CEO of flyVENTURE, Diamond Helicopters, and AeroParts.com.

-Niclas Herle (who goes by "Nick") was born on January 31, 1990 in Germany.
+Niclas Herle (who goes by "Nick") was born in Germany.
 He spent his early years growing up in Baden-Baden, a city located in the Black Forest, Germany.
 During his teenage years, he founded Herle Radioservices GmbH in 2005, which provided communication radio packages for governmental agencies and private entities.
 Nick sold the company in 2011.
 During this time, he also participated in the German Red Cross for over 10 years, serving as a Battalion Chief for the local crisis response unit.
 Parallel to working in the telecommunications industry, Niclas Herle began to fly helicopters and achieved his EASA pilot licenses in 2007 at the age of 17.
 Herle soon realized helicopters were his passion and saw the lack of opportunities available in Europe and decided to relocate to the United States.
 He graduated in 2010, having majored in Business Economics.

 In 2011, Nick moved to Oregon where he converted his EASA pilot licenses to FAA Commercial, Instrument and Flight Instructor Certificates.
 While completing his flight training, he founded Heli Aviation in 2012, a flight training and utility helicopter company, headquartered in Tampa, FL with a satellite base in Broomfield, CO.
 Originally, Heli Aviation provided turbine flight training with the intention of providing such at a affordable rate.
 At the time, his fleet consisted of one Robinson R66 Turbine helicopter, which was the only R66 helicopter utilized for commercial purposes at the time.
 During that time, consumer demand was strong for affordable flight training services, which provided Heli Aviation with the opportunity for growth and to direct their focus into entering the helicopter utility industry.
 By 2014, his fleet has expanded to consist of 7 helicopters, which provided services for forest management prescribed burning, firefighting operations, search and rescue missions, aerial surveys and powerline inspection work.
 In late 2014, Herle acquired Diamond Helicopters, LLC which provided an active 14 CFR 135 Certification, which opened the doors for Heli Aviation’s major shift towards providing governmental contracts and specialized utility services, more specifically external-load operations.
 By 2015, Herle obtained a 14 CFR 133 External-Load Certificate, prompting his management team to begin investing into developing a patented aerial saw, for vegetation clearing along powerline right-of-ways.
 Parallel to Herle’s shift into the external-load industry, he acquired a 14 CFR 137 Agricultural Spraying Certificate, which allowed for the inclusion of chemicals during Heli Aviation’s fire suppression programs.
 The expansion into the specialized utility sector, proved to be a decision which would prompt the company’s growth and launch of a satellite base in Broomfield, Colorado.